-Safety controllers monitor over voltage / short circuit protection, redundant relays, and positive guided contacts to provide a level of fail-safe operation for applications.
+Safety controllers monitor over-voltage / short circuit protection, redundant relays, and positive guided contacts to provide a level of fail-safe operation for applications.
 The modular MOSAIC safety controller is an expandable, cost-effective choice over standalone safety relays.
 Especially as the required number of relays/channels increases.
 It will also reduce the wiring of your safety circuits.

 MOSAIC stands for MOdular SAfey Integrated Controller.
 We will be looking at the system hardware of the MOSAIC and un-boxing our unit.
 We will also apply power to the system.
 Let’s get started.
 Continue Reading!

+We will now look at the C-More simulate project mode on the C-More EA9 Software.
 The C-More HMI Panel programming software has a simulation mode.
 This simulator will allow you to test your project before transferring it to a panel.
 Testing your application is a vital step in HMI program development.
 This feature of the software will save you time and money especially if your hardware is not available.